siddarthal/react/Apigeeassignment/README.md

 ```sh
     npm init
 ```
-u can run the project by running either commands
+u can run the project by running either the commands
 ```sh
     node index.js
 ```